RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

 Resolving deltas: 100% (286/286), done
 ```

-So, now I've cloned the git repo into my local workstation into the openshift-tasks-dso4 directory.
-Now I can try to re-run the Maven container and mount that directory:
+So, now we've cloned the git repo into the local workstation into the openshift-tasks-dso4 directory.
+Now we can try to re-run the Maven container and mount that directory:

-* I'm mounting it into the /workspace/source directory because that's where normally tekton would mount a PipelineResource named `source` .
-When I'm experimenting with this image to build my sources, I want to make it as similar as I can to how Tekton will run it, so that it's super easy for me to make it work in Tekton afterwards
+* We're mounting it into the /workspace/source directory because that's where normally Tekton would mount a PipelineResource named `source` .
+When we're experimenting with this image to build the sources, we want to make it as similar as we can to how Tekton will run it, so that it's super easy to make it work in Tekton afterwards
 * I'm also adding the :Z option on the mount to appease SELinux

 ```bash